 “EGG” stations can count each unique contact they make (only once per band) during the WES as 5 bonus points.
-So, plan on being very active during the full WES time period to help others fill their Ester baskets.
-Same goes for the April WES "Peter Rabbit" station which will be KS8KCC this year.
+So, plan on being very active during the full WES time period to help others fill their Easter baskets.

 All other SKCC WES stations can only count bonus points of 5 points (again once per band) of each “EGG” or “Peter Rabbit” QSO made during this WES.

 Our 'Peter Rabbit' station for this WES will be KS6KCC, managed by Jim, W6JIM and Flip, KT9X.

 Remember you will need to keep count up your bonus points and add them to your total when submitting your WES results report.

 As before, when you submit your results, you just add the total number of “EGG and Peter Rabbit” QSOs (once per band) times five and enter your bonus points total to your over all score of QSO’s, SPC’s, and S/T/C’s.